Obiohagwu/RNN-lifearchitecture-/README.md

 Let's make some preliminary mappings:
 Following the principle of a simple mlp, we have an output **y = (W.x) + b** .
 This is the basis of a computational neuron.

-#### Input (x)
-We could analogize the input **x** as a high dimensional vector of datapoints mapping to senses (sight, smell, sounds etc).
+- **Input (x)**: We could analogize the input **x** as a high dimensional vector of datapoints mapping to senses (sight, smell, sounds etc).
 These input points can be efficently compressed by some compression/tokenization algorithm into sequential inputs.
+- **Weights (w)**: The weights are the really important part.
+For those unfamiliar, you could imagine a weight matrix as the  directional arm of the scalar, granting it magnitude and direction - ergo a vector.
+Think speed vs velocity, or mass vs gravity. **A weight matrix is a directed sequence**.
+Weights are important in so far as they hold, through iterative optimization via backpropagation, the optimal datapoints that leads our model to produce ideal outputs.
+In this analogy of RNNs as life architectures, a weight can be mapped to **conscious attention**.
+Consciousness, without the directional value of attention, or an attention mechanism, is almost quite useless.
+The reasons for that are fairly obvious once you think about it.
+Consciousness for all it's worth, is simply directed attention.
+-**bias (b)**: The bias term is important insofar as most of our subjective experince is clouded by a fugue of internal mechanics that we can't accurately account for.
+Bias is also useful for avoiding problems of overfitting to a certain mode of operation (overfitting/underfitting), allowing our model to generalize better over multiple schemas.

+## The step function and it's significance to hidden state approximation